-A full explanation of allowable and disallowed costs is included in Appendix A of the Application Guidelines.
-You can reach out to us with any questions you have regarding these items.
+The most complete list will be found in Appendix A of the Guidelines and Template document, so be sure to carefully review as you develop your proposal.
+Of course, you can reach out to us with any questions you have regarding these items.